 California’s laws governing bicycles and car/bicycle operation on the road include some of the following:

 Bicycles are small and have little protection compared to motor vehicles sharing the road and that makes for potentially catastrophic bicycle accident injuries.
-Call The Law Offices of Eugene G. Bruno so we can help you recover for your injuries and damages including pain and suffering, medical bills, lost wages, lost future earnings, and property damage.
+Call The Eugene Bruno & Associates so we can help you recover for your injuries and damages including pain and suffering, medical bills, lost wages, lost future earnings, and property damage.
 Our bicycle accident team wants to see that you are fully compensated for your injuries.